Expected Out of Pocket Information

 We can definitely give you a MAXIMUM cost you would ever see with us (which is just the sum of the insurance negotiated rates) without taking any consideration for what % your insurance will contribute to.
 It’s a sticker shock to see them, which is why we don’t like to send them, but just know it’s extremely unlikely that your insurance wouldn’t pay anything towards the responsibility.

-Extraction Estimates: Another consideration for extractions, is that wisdom teeth rates vary tremendously due to how impacted they are (or aren’t), so without an X-Ray to submit to insurance, we don’t know what charge they will consider.
+Extraction Estimates: Dental extraction costs and coverages vary tremendously based on how impacted they are (or aren’t), so without an X-Ray to submit to insurance, we wouldn’t really know what charge they will consider.
+These procedures are usually covered under most dental plans at around 80% of the fees listed below.
+Medical insurance may contribute, but only towards highly impacted wisdom teeth.

-The Contracted Rates per Extraction at our office are as followed: please note that these are for the extractions only, and do not factor in the cost of any exams, X-rays, or anesthesia options.
+Please note that these fees are for the extractions only, and do not factor in the cost of any exams, X-rays, or anesthesia options.

 Aetna: $300-600 per tooth